SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 ## Getting started
 1. Attend the **induction** and **laser safety training**.
 This take place on the **first Tuesday of each month at 09:45**.
 Just turn up at the Facility no need to book. **We start promptly** and if you are late you have to wait until the next session.
 2. Start an account on the [PPMS Microscope Booking System](https://ppms.eu/ucl-swc/login/?pf=2).
-(Login id must be prefixed with "ad\" like this: "ad\tomo")
+Use your SWC (not UCL) login details.
+If you do not have an SWC account, see SWC IT.
+The user name **must** by prefixed with `ad\` on the login page. e.g. like this: `ad\tomo`.
-3. Come and talk to us about your needs and we will train you as appropriate.
+3. Please discuss your imaging needs with us before starting the relevant experiments.
+This can avoid wasted time.

 ### Where is the Imaging Facility?
 The facility is located in the SWC on Level B2, immediately to the left as you come out of the lifts.